zain13337/parisneo-lollms/doc/server_endpoints.md

   - Emits the generated text to the client through the `'text_generated'` event.

 Events generated:
+- `'buzzy'`: when the server is buzzy and can't process the request, it sends this event and returns.
+This event have parameter `message` containing a string.
 - `'text_chunk'`: Generated text chunks are emitted to the client through this event during the text generation process.
+The event has two parameters `chunk` and `type`.
 - `'text_generated'`: Once the text generation process is complete, the final generated text is emitted to the client through this event.
+The event has one parameter `text` containing the full generated text.